Kinky hair: Styling

 Manicure locks—alternatively called salon locks or fashion locks—have numerous styling options that include strategic parting, sectioning and patterning of the dreads.
-Popular dreadlocked styles include cornrows, the braid-out style or "lock crinkles", the basket weave and pipe-cleaner curls.
+Popular dreadlock styles include cornrows, the braid-out style or "lock crinkles", the basket weave and pipe-cleaner curls.
 Others include a variety of dreaded mohawks or lock-hawks, a variety of braided buns, and combinations of basic style elements.

 Natural hair can also be styled into "Bantu knots", which involves sectioning the hair with square or triangular parts and fastening it into tight buns or knots on the head.
 Bantu knots can be made from either loose natural hair or dreadlocks.
 When braided flat against the scalp, natural hair can be worn as basic cornrows or form a countless variety of artistic patterns.

 Other styles include the "natural" (also known as a "mini-fro" or "teenie weenie Afro") and "microcoils" for close-cropped hair, the twist-out and braid-out (in which hair is trained in twists or braids before being unravelled), "Brotherlocks" and "Sisterlocks", the fade, twists (Havana, Senegalese, crochet), faux locs, braids (Ghana, box, crochet, cornrows), Bantu knots, bubbles (where hair elastics are used to hold the hair and create bubbles), custom wigs and weaves or any combination of styles such as cornrows and Afro-puffs.

 A majority of Black hairstyles involve parting the natural hair into individual sections before styling.
 Research shows that excessive braiding, tight cornrows, relaxing, and vigorous dry-combing of kinky hair can be harmful to the hair and scalp.
 They have also been known to cause ailments such as alopecia, excessive dry scalp, and bruises on the scalp.
 Keeping hair moisturized, trimming ends, and using very little to no heat will prevent breakage and split ends.